kubermatic/machine-controller/README.md

 * Execute `./test/tools/integration/cleanup_machines.sh` while the machine-controller is still running
 * Execute `make -C test/tools/integration destroy` to clean up the test control plane

+You can also insert your ssh key into the created instances by editing the manifests in `test/e2e/provisioning/testdata/`